-- 3. You and your spouse must not claim homestead credit or the veterans and surviving spouses property tax credit for 2010. - 4.
-You must have paid to or be legally responsible for paying to the taxing authority the 2010 property taxes levied against the qualifying acres (see definition on page 3) to which the claim relates. - 5.
-Your farm must be located in a farmland preservation zoning district (see definition on page 3) at the end of the taxable year to which the claim relates, or must be wholly or partially covered by a farmland preservation or transition area agreement entered into after July 1, 2009.
+- 3. You and your spouse must not claim homestead credit for 2011 or the veterans and surviving spouses property tax credit based on your 2011 property taxes (payable in 2012). - 4.
+You must have paid to or be legally responsible for paying to the taxing authority the 2011 property taxes levied against the qualifying acres (see definition on page 3) to which the claim relates. - 5.
+Your farm must be located in a farmland preservation zoning district (see definition on page 3) at the end of the taxable year to which the claim relates, or must be wholly or partially covered by an original or modified farmland preservation agreement entered into after July 1, 2009.